 Equity and drawdown profiles are summed up from the whole portfolio and averaged over all oversampling cycles.
 If Capital is invested, it adds to the equity curve dependent on PlotMode settings.
 In BALANCE mode the blue profile displays the balance rather than the equity, in PIPRETURN mode it's the volume-independent profit in pips.
 The red "underwater profile" is the drawdown, either the current equity distance from a preceding balance peak; or in MAECAPITAL mode the adverse excursion from a preceding equity peak.
 In PL_BENCHMARK mode the equity curve is plotted as a blue line rather than bars, for comparison with buy-and-hold or market profit lines.
 Additional curves appear either on or below the main chart, depending on plot settings.

 Candles are displayed when zooming in; otherwise the price curve is a black line.
-In the chart below, a short trade was opened on July 16 and closed intraday on Aug 8, probably by a trailing stop.
+In the chart below, a short trade was opened on 16 at market open and closed intraday on Aug 8, probably by a trailing stop.
 A close at bar end by an exit command would have placed the end dot next to the close of the candle.

 Chart elements can be switched off either with the buttons on the left side,